uzer15/Oracle/Analytics Cloud (OAC)/Modern Dashboarding - Part 1.md

 ### Dataset Details
 For this webinar, we used an XLSX file.
 We've included the file if want to follow along with the video.

-To start, download the xlsx file here.
+To start, download the file [here](https://github.com/uzer15/Oracle/blob/main/Analytics%20Cloud%20(OAC)/Sample%20Data.xlsx).
 Once downloaded, log into your Oracle Analytics Cloud(OAC) instance.

 To start the import, simply drag the file onto the home page of OAC and the import process will start automatically!